-I look after the "Camouflage Machine" project on a day-to-day basis - the project combines machine learning, visual psychophysics and computer graphics to either optimise camouflage or maximise visibility for a range environments.
-As well as visual perception, my research interests lie in the areas of representation of uncertainty, learning, behavioural decision making and particularly how our reward structure might be represented in order to be able to compare alternatives and make choices.
-I have carried out additional work in the areas of locomotion, experimental aesthetics, colour and eye movements.
+I am an EPSRC Innovation Fellow and principal investigator for a project concerning automatic disease detection and monitoring in calves.
+The project uses artificial intelligence techniques, coupled with visible-range and thermal cameras, to identify Bovine respiratory disease (BRD), the most common and costly disease affecting cattle in the world, at the earliest possible stage.
+I was previously a Senior Research Associate looking after the "Camouflage Machine" project, which combined machine learning, visual psychophysics and computer graphics to either optimise camouflage or maximise visibility for a range environments.
+As well as visual perception, my research interests lie in the areas of representation of uncertainty and behavioural decision making.
+I have also carried out work in the areas of locomotion, experimental aesthetics, colour and eye movements.

 I was awarded my PhD in 2012, which I studied after graduating with a joint honours degree in Psychology and Philosophy, also at Bristol.
 My third year project, supervised by Prof. Tom Troscianko, investigated natural aesthetics, subjective judgements and eye movements.
 Following my PhD I have been a post doctoral researcher in the School of Experimental Psychology, except for a short time working for AIG, a large insurance company, on a project integrating scientific psychological principles into business improvement: This was a valuable experience because it involved working with Daniel Kahneman, Nobel Laureate and father of Behavioural Economics, and Max Bazerman, Harvard professor and leading authority on negotiation.
 Prior to studying at Bristol I spent more than 20 years in the software industry in positions from programmer to Technical Director.